 However, several high-profile incidents around 2010 highlighted the urgent need to improve standards, processes, and procedures among EU device regulators.

 These events acted as catalysts for reform.
-After several years of negotiating and planning, in 2017, the EU passed the regulatory and compliance structure for the regulation of medical devices (EU MDR) and in-vitro diagnostics (EU IVDR).
+After several years of negotiating and planning, in 2017, the EU passed the regulatory and compliance structure to regulate of medical devices (EU MDR) and in-vitro diagnostics (EU IVDR).

 Impetus for Change

 In 2010, a scandal rocked the medical device world.
 Metal-on-metal (MoM) hip implants were found to wear down, leading to metal particles entering the bloodstream and soft tissues.
 These MoM devices were seen to have high failure rates and were recalled.

 FDA notes that over time, these metal particles can cause damage to the bone or tissue surrounding the implant and joint, leading to pain, implant loosening, device failure, and lasting damage to bone muscle and nerves.

 The scandal unveiled a failure of FDA’s device oversight and post-market surveillance—and that failure had a global effect.

 Around the same time, the PIP breast implant debacle erupted.
 In 2009, surgeons began reporting an unexpectedly high number of ruptured breast implants.
 The devices were linked to a French firm Poly Implant Prothese (PIP), which had produced silicone breast implants with an “in-house formula” that used industrial-grade silicone since 2001.

 By 2013, the company had been bankrupt, liquidated, and the founder was sent to prison.
 However, poor record-keeping meant that women were often unable to determine whether they had received these implants.

 Following the scandal, the European Commission determined its regulations had not kept pace with technology and science innovations.
 The group worked to develop regulations that would extend medical device regulation to increase compliance requirements to ensure patient safety.